Meadowlarke/Bibliography/Illich1970.md

 -: Modernization of poverty.

--: Poverty defined in contradistinction to the advertised ideal of consumption. #Z: Poverty is defined by the affluent in contradistinction to their advertised ideal of consumption.
+-: Poverty defined in contradistinction to the advertised ideal of consumption.

 4: Criticism of Title One (and the attitude that education can be improved by pumping in more money.)